-While Jean-Marie was in hiding, Madame Roland was arrested, as were other Girondins and Girondin supporters.
-She was imprisoned at the Abbey of Saint Germain des Près that had inscribed over its door, “All hope abandon, ye who enter here!”
-This was also the spot where a wave of killings, called the September Massacres, had taken place between the 2nd and 7th of September in 1792.
+While Jean-Marie was in hiding, Madame Roland was arrested, as were other Girondins and their supporters.
+Madame Roland was imprisoned at the Abbey of Saint Germain des Près that had inscribed over its door, “All hope abandon, ye who enter here!”
+This was also the spot where a wave of killings, called the September Massacres, had taken place between the 2nd and 7th of September in 1792 and resulted in the death of many people, including the Princesse de Lamballe.

 During her imprisonment, Madame Roland continued to insist that she had been wrongly imprisoned.
 It seemed as if her protestations worked because suddenly on the 24th of June she was released.
 She gathered her things, ordered a carriage, and went home.
 Unfortunately, she had not mounted more than few steps when she was rearrested by the Paris Commune.

 This time Madame Roland was locked up at the prostitute’s gaol known as Sainte Pélagie.
 While there she learned that all the imprisoned Girondins were to be tried.
-Madame Roland realized the seriousness of her situation and came to the conclusion that the end of her life was fast approaching.
+Madame Roland realized the seriousness of her situation and concluded that the end of her life was fast approaching.
 She then wrote:

 “If I must die … I know of life the best it contains, while its continuance would probably only exact fresh sacrifices. … The moment in which I gloried most in my existence, when I felt most vividly that exaltation of soul which dares all dangers and rejoices in facing them, was the one which I entered this Bastille to which the executioners have sent me. … It seemed to give me an occasion of serving Roland by the firmness with which I could bear witness; and it seemed sweet to be of some use to him … I should like to sacrifice my life to him.”